 Lake house wall art

 Lake house wall art should make a room feel connected to freshwater, not just decorated.
-Lakehouse Portrait Co. creates original lake canvas prints and archival fine art prints shaped by reflected light, wooded banks, quiet coves, wildlife, and the everyday feeling of life near the water.
+Lakehouse Portrait Co. creates original lake canvas prints, archival fine art prints, wall tapestries, puzzles, and custom lake artwork shaped by reflected light, wooded banks, quiet coves, wildlife, native plants, and the small living details found near the water.

 Choose by room

 A main room can hold a larger canvas.
 A bedroom may want softer water.
 An entryway needs one clear first feeling.
-A mantle should look intentional without trying too hard.
-The art can do that without turning the house into a gift shop with plumbing.
+A mantel should look intentional without trying too hard.
+If a wall feels unfinished, start with the room before you start with the print.

 Give the room a point of view, not a theme costume.

 The goal is not more decoration.
-The goal is a room that feels like it belongs near water even when the windows are closed.
+The goal is a room that feels as connected to the banks, light, wildlife, and native flowers as the rest of the house.

 Mood, scale, subject